RISE Sleep Tracker

 Light is the main influence on the timing of the master clock, but meal timing can influence the timing of your peripheral clocks.

 So, eating too late in the day (misaligning your meal timing with your light timing) can cause your body clocks to become out of sync with each other, which in turn can throw your metabolic processes off course.
 Over time, this desynchrony increases your risk of obesity and abdominal obesity.
-You can learn more about when to stop eating before bed to stop this from happening.

 One study found when mice were fed a high-fat diet out of sync with their circadian rhythms they gained significantly more weight than mice fed the same diet in sync with their circadian rhythms.
 For humans, the takeaway is it’s likely better to eat during the day, instead of at night when our bodies aren’t expecting food.